Road signs in France: Influences

-Due to historical reasons that led to the colonization of several African countries by France and the subsequent spread of the influence of the French road sign system, road signs in Morocco, Algeria, Tunisia and the rest of the French-speaking African countries are similar in design to the modern road signs used in mainland France as well as in its overseas territories including Reunión, Mayotte, French Guiana.
+Due to historical reasons that led to the colonization of several African countries by France and the subsequent spread of the influence of the French road sign system, road signs in Morocco, Algeria, Tunisia and the rest of the French-speaking African countries are similar in design to the modern road signs used in mainland France as well as in its overseas territories including Réunion, Mayotte, French Guiana.
 One of the differences is that road signs in Morocco, Algeria and Tunisia display text in both Arabic and French.